pt-whtz/password-manager/README.md

 # Password Manager App 🔒

 <blockquote>
-A simple application helping you out with managing your passwords used in any websites
+A simple application helping you out with managing your passwords used in any websites and storing them in your local drive
 </blockquote>